simolus3/drift/docs/docs/community_tools.md

 ---

-data:
-  title: "Community"
+title: Community
-  weight: 50
 description: Packages contributed by the community
-template: layouts/docs/single

 ---

-{% block "blocks/pageinfo" %}
+!!! note ""

     Do you have a drift-related package you want to share?
 Awesome, please let me know!
     [Twitter](https://twitter.com/dersimolus) or via email to oss &lt;at&gt;simonbinder&lt;dot&gt;eu.
-{% endblock %}

 ## Conflict-free replicated datatypes